by giampiero assandri

 Variant: from Third Lake Valfredda, reached from Refuge l'Arp and with path towards the first two lochs, through steep moraines in East to climb to the eponymous pass or Freidecoll (2857m); from this with a small path diagonally Northwest to the quota 2823 metres going back to the previous way (also further to the right on the watershed (more challenging) to Quota 2921 metres more or less the same difficulties, same time).

 10)- : Valnera Summit or Valdònierhòre (+; 2754/6m).
-Through the a)- Southwest short Crest from little saddle 2681 metres, reached with path in Southeast from l'Arp Refuge (F/F+; 1h '30/1h '45 from the shelter 1h '15/1h '30 or going up directly on grassy slopes from winding road 2319 metres before the same).
-Also through the b)- Northern Crest from Valdònierfòrkò (2676m; via integral rarely frequented.
-Not difficult, but a little exposed; should bypass some steps right under the ridge and through the West Face; to be undertaken with caution in the presence of fresh snow F+/PD-; 1h '20/1h '35).
-Besides c)- can be reached with an "acrobatic", complete crossing in descent from Bieteron (see Jags), probably traveled only once, but for which there is a relationship.
-Surely this small hilltop, but important node topography, it is more easily accessible route the opposite side, ie from the Lakes Estoul Chamen, but these belong to the homonymous walloon that will be examined in the next job.
+Through the a)- Southwest short Crest from little saddle 2681 metres, reached with oblique path-traces in Southeast, about 200 metres below the Western Face, from l'Arp Refuge (F/F+; 1h '30/1h '45 from the shelter 1h '15/1h '30 or going up directly on grassy slopes from winding road 2319 metres before the same).
+Also through the b)- Northern Crest from Valdònierfòrkò (2676m; via integral very rarely frequented.
+Not difficult, but a little exposed; should bypass some steps right immediately under the ridge and through the Western Face; to be undertaken with caution in the presence of fresh snow F+/PD-; 1h '20/1h '35).
+Or c)- directly through little rocky Western Face on a small spur, which divides the same into two sectors (Osvaldo Cardellina and Emilio Bertona July 09th, 2006.
+PD-PD; 2h '15/2h '30 from Refuge).
+Besides d)- can be reached with an "acrobatic", complete crossing in descent from Bieteron (see Jags; 1h '00/1h '30), probably traveled only once, but for which there is a relationship.
+Surely this small hilltop, but important node topography, it is more easily accessible route the opposite side, ie from the Lakes Estoul, but these belong to the homonymous vallon that will be examined in the next job.

 11)- : Mont Bieteron Jags (2662, 2708 metres); traverse from saddle 2681 metres (exposed, difficult and still to this day most likely scarcely explored).
 However, in "Monte Rosa" by Gino Buscaini 1971, page 297, there is a report about the climb to the crest of the Southwestern Summit of Valnera which can be summarized thus: from the Summit of Bieteron down a wall with small ledges (15 metres, II°-) surpassing the next small gendarme (II°, follows a little tower that salt on its right by means of a dihedral (4 metres, III°+) and obliquely on ledges recovers the ridge.
 After you get off the mound with a roughness on the right reaching the minuscule Collar Bieteron (2619m), and then there is "grafted" on the Southwest Ridge of Valnera and, after a passage exposed (II°) to reach the "Normal Route" in final part.
 (PD/PD+; 1h '00/1h '30 downhill from Bieteron.